simp/simp-doc/docs/HOWTO/90_Misc/Unpack_dvd.rst

 The following example will:

 * extract the RPMs to :file:`/var/www/yum/CentOS/7.8.2003`
-* run create repo in the above directory
+* create a repository in the above directory
 * link :file:`/var/www/yum/CentOS/7` to the above directory.

 #.
 Log on as ``simp`` and run :command:`sudo su - root`.